 This model leverages a bigger reliance on root-cause analyses, statistical investigation, and metric analytics.

 Conclusion: Predictive QA Drives Change in Your Entire Company

-As you can see by this article, software QA should not be the last stop for software before it heads out the door.
+As you can see by this article, software QA should not be the last stop for the software before it heads out the door.
 To achieve Predictive and Proactive Quality Assurance, the QA organization becomes a surround for the entire solution delivery (spanning Project Management, Business Analysis, Development, and Customer Experience).

 QA no longer simply flags issues to be fixed.
 QA identifies root causes to prevent future quality issues.
-The result is changes in process, technology, and organizations that alter the way the company operates, ultimately level-jumping quality results and speed-to-market.[embedit snippet=”after-article-getresponse”]
+The result changes in process, technology, and organizations that alter the way the company operates, ultimately level-jumping quality results and speed-to-market.[embedit snippet=”after-article-getresponse”]